AlvaroRuizDelgado/Morse/Morse_webservice.md

     - Configure apache2 with virtual addresses.
     - SSH port redirection --> just add LocalForward in the .ssh/config file.
     - [x] I ended up creating an SSH bastion to access all machines in the server.
   - [ ] LocalForward stops being active, perhaps after adding variables to the .ssh/config file.
 I need to reboot to enable the functionality.
-Is it because of screen keeping ssh connections in the background?
     - Whenever I connect through ssh to a server I receive an error message:
     ```bash
     bind: Address already in use
     channel_setup_fwd_listener_tcpip: cannot listen to port: 8080
     ```
+    - Is it because of screen keeping ssh connections in the background?
+    - I think it's related to the bastion setup.
+The localforward rule may try to re-route to those addresses, then the bastion captures them and changes the port to 6080.
+  - [x] SSH bastion setup for Ansible.
+  - [ ] SSH multiplexing through ControlMaster.
+It seems though that it may not be a good idea, as killing the parent ssh connection could take down the whole thing.
+Should I use it?
   - [ ] I would like a less clunky way to reload the config file, without having to restart the terminal.

 $$